-You can find additional information about our services on our website and in our Disclosure Brochure.
+You can find additional information about our services on our website at www.victoryfinancialgroup.com and in our Disclosure Brochure.
 To request a copy of this Relationship Summary and any of our other disclosure documents referred to in this document, please call us at (214) 563-1190.